aws-samples/aws-eda-slurm-cluster/docs/deploy-parallel-cluster.md

 ## Create users_groups.json

+**NOTE**: If you are using RES and specify RESEnvironmentName in your configuration, these steps will automatically be done for you.

 Before you can use the cluster you must configure the Linux users and groups for the head and compute nodes.
 One way to do that would be to join the cluster to your domain.
 But joining each compute node to a domain effectively creates a distributed denial of service (DDOS) attack on the demain controller